deepakandeli/SMAX_MIG_TOOL_AUTO/README.md

     }
 }
 ```

-That was my JSON code block.
 Mention the Org Type, Username and Password for Source and Target Org
+Also mention the components that needs to be migrated.
+At the moment this feature only supports smaller volume of migration, so please do not include entire folders such as SFM Wizard, SFM Search etc
 ## 3. Create a Javascript program that includes the package and invoke the Main function as shown in the below example

 ### Package Usage - Example